DonnyBurger/DonnyBurger.jakes-test-portfilio.io/README.md

-# test-portfilio
+# Jake Pulitzer's Portfolio

-This repository is to learn how to create a static webpage to store my personal projects on a github page.
+I created this repository to have a central webpage for viewing my resume and projects within GitHub.

+On this GitHub page you will find my bio, professional experience, and links to my personal projects.

+If you are interested in my work, please contact me at pulitzer.jake@gmail.com